ibm-cloud-docs/Registry/registry_overview.md

 </dl>

 To learn more about Docker-specific terms, see [Docker glossary ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://docs.docker.com/glossary/).

-### Planning Namespaces
-{: #registry_namespaces}

-{{site.data.keyword.registrylong_notm}} provides a multi-tenant private image registry that is hosted and managed by IBM.
-You can store and share your Docker images in this registry by setting up a registry namespace.
-{:shortdesc}

-You can set up multiple namespaces, for example, to have separate repositories for your production and staging environments.
-If you want to use the registry in multiple {{site.data.keyword.cloud_notm}} regions, you must set up a namespace for each region.
-Namespace names are unique within regions.
-You can use the same namespace name for each region, unless someone else already has a namespace with that name set up in that region.

-You can control access to your namespaces by using IAM policies.
-For more information, see [Defining user access role policies](/docs/services/Registry?topic=registry-user#user).

-To work with the IBM-provided public images only, you do not need to set up a namespace.

-If you are unsure whether a namespace is already set for your account, run the `ibmcloud cr namespace-list` command to retrieve existing namespace information.
-{:tip}

-Consider the following rules when you choose a namespace:

-- Your namespace must be unique across all {{site.data.keyword.cloud_notm}} accounts in the same region.
-- Your namespace must have 4 - 30 characters.
-- Your namespace must start and end with a letter or number.
-- Your namespace must contain lowercase letters, numbers, hyphens (-), and underscores (_) only.

-Do not put personal information in your namespace names.
-{: important}

-After you set your first namespace, you are assigned the free {{site.data.keyword.registrylong_notm}} service plan if you have not already [upgraded your plan](#registry_plan_upgrade).

 ## Regions
 {: #registry_regions}